Crumbler/TrailsDocs/Trails in the Sky/plot.md

 The team uses the Arseille to get onto the city and crashes, trying to find the Aureole.

 They make the Aureole disappear, with Kevin killing Weissman.

+Half a year later a strange cube is recovered and it sends Kevin and his companions to a strange dimension called Phantasma.